-If there are two outs and a man is walked, the next batter (a woman) has the choice of batting or taking an automatic walk.
+If there are two outs and a batter hitting a 12" ball is walked, the next batter has the choice of batting or taking an automatic walk to first.

 Batters throwing the bat behind them in a dangerous manner will be warned or called out by the umpire.